saturnflyer/chemistrykit/README.md

 `concurrency:` You may override the default concurrency of 1 to run the tests in parallel

-`log: path:` You may override the default log path 'evidence'

-`log: results_file:` You may override the default file name 'results_junit.xml'

-`log: format:` You may override the default format 'junit' to an alternative like 'doc' or 'html'

 `selenium_connect:` Options in this node override the defaults for the [Selenium Connect](https://github.com/arrgyle/selenium-connect) gem.
 ##Command Line Usage